WildernessLabs/Netduino.Foundation/README.md

  * **Documentation** - Including a Fritzing breadboard schematic on wiring it up, sourcing info, and API docs.
 Please see other drivers for examples.
 Documentation is hosted on the [Netduino.Foundation](http://Netduino.Foundation) GitHub pages site and should be placed in the appropriate place in the `/docs/` folder.
  * **Datasheet** - For the peripheral, if applicable.
  * **Sample** - Application illustrating usage of the peripheral.
  * **Nuspec file** - For building the peripheral's Nuget package (if it's an external peripheral).
-See other peripherals for an example.
+See other peripherals for an example. [**TODO** explain how nuget packages are automatically built and the requirements for publishing]

 ### List of Peripherals TODO